1. Refusing help. Threatening violence. Public health menace. Had to call police. Filed report with APS. Briefed teammates.

 • Document processing including Civilian and Military ID’s

-The project will also allow for ancillary supports to Veterans and families including, but not limited to assistance with housing costs, transportation, phones, food and emergency shelter.
+The project will also allow for ancillary supports to Veterans and families including, but not necessarily be limited to assistance with housing costs, transportation, phones, food and emergency shelter.